Judaism and Violence

 This class was taught by Robert Morrison, a Bet Ha’am member since 2010, and George Lincoln Skolfield Jr. Professor of Religion at Bowdoin College.
 A specialist in Islam, Robert also teaches courses on Judaism and on theoretical approaches to religion.
 His current project is a study of Jewish scholarly intermediaries between the Ottoman Empire and the Vèneto during the Renaissance.

-Join us each Saturday morning at 9:00 AM in the Adult Learning classroom to study the weekly Torah portion.
-Led by Rabbi Saks, this lively group engages in conversation guided by both classical and contemporary texts that help us understand the relevance of the ancient words and stories in our 21st century lives.
-No experience is necessary; everyone is welcome.
+Join us each Saturday morning at 9:00 AM on Zoom to study the weekly Torah portion.
+Led by Rabbi Saks, this lively group engages in conversation that help us understand the relevance of the ancient words and stories in our 21st century lives.
+In 5781, we are using The Mussar Torah Commentary to guide our study.
+You may buy a copy here or here (be sure to choose Bet Ha’am’s Smile account) or from your local book seller.
+Scholarships are available–please email Karen Hindall in the office.
+You should also feel free to join Torah Study if you don’t have a copy–we’ll be reading passages aloud.
+Everyone is welcome.

-Bet Ha’am is fortunate to enjoy an annual weekend of study with a visiting scholar, made possible through the generosity of the Sumner T. and Rosalyn S. Bernstein Memorial Scholar-In-Residence Fund.
+Bet Ha’am is fortunate to enjoy an annual weekend of study with a visiting scholar, made possible through the generosity of the Rosalyne S. and Sumner T. Bernstein Memorial Scholar-In-Residence Fund.

-This year, we are pleased to welcome Marc Dollinger, PhD, Richard and Rhoda Goldman Chair of Social Responsibility at San Francisco State University and author of Black Power, Jewish Politics: Reinventing the Alliance in the 1960s.
-Over the weekend of April 3-5, 2020, he will explore social and racial justice with us.
-We will update this page as we have more details.
+Last year, we welcomed Marc Dollinger, PhD, Richard and Rhoda Goldman Chair of Social Responsibility at San Francisco State University and author of Black Power, Jewish Politics: Reinventing the Alliance in the 1960s.
+He explored social and racial justice with us.